definition of why

 “You love me?
 Why?”

-“Can you answer this question about your best friend?
+“Can you answer this question about even your best friend?
 Or your mom? … Do you even want to be that analytical?
 No?
 Then don’t hold me to a higher double standard.”

 “Why aren’t you married yet?”